tondi/hajto.github.io/_posts/2015-09-15-HowToSolveSimpleProgrammingTasks.md

 comments: true
 ---

-  Have ever received task to accomplish and had no idea what to begin with?
-Don't hate this annoying sense of helplessness?
+  Have you ever received task to accomplish and had no idea where to begin with?
+Don't you hate this annoying sense of helplessness?
 Don't worry we will fix that!

   Actually the simplest and most effective way to do any assignment is to think about it in revers.
 What i mean is to take an desirable effect and think about the first littlest step to accomplish that.